C1 and P1: Main paradigms

 C1s are evoked whenever a visual stimulus is presented.
 As such, virtually any paradigm that presents visual stimuli can be used to look at the C1 component.
-However, one of the main paradigms used to look at the differential effects of viewing stimuli in different visual fields, and the one used to originally identify the C1 component, involves presenting visual stimuli in all different visual hemifields, one at a time(Jeffreys and Axford, 1965).
+However, one of the main paradigms used to look at the differential effects of viewing stimuli in different visual fields, and the one used to originally identify the C1 component, involves presenting visual stimuli in all different visual hemifields, one at a time.
 The participant is typically warned that a series of stimuli are to be presented and then exactly the same type of stimuli are presented all while participants fixate at a cross at the center of the screen.

 Early P1 research centered on looking at what components are present when visual stimuli was viewed.
 This is reflected by the main paradigm used to elicit a P1.
-In this paradigm, geometric objects, patterns of geometric shapes (e.g. Spehlmann, 1965), colors (Hillyard & Munte, 1984) or even just flashes of white light (e.g. Cobb & Dawson, 1960) for a very short time.
+In this paradigm, geometric objects, patterns of geometric shapes, colors, or even just flashes of white light, for a very short time.
 ERPs are then recorded from sites above occipital regions and those waveforms are averaged across trials.

 Later research on the P1 started to look at the P1 effect with regards to selective attention.
 These paradigms vary with type of stimuli used and time in between stimuli but the base paradigm mainly involved the participant attending to a specific part of the visual field while looking for a target in his or her entire visual field.
 Blocks of stimuli are presented one at a time and the participant must indicate (or at the very least look for) the target stimuli's presence.
-Before each block specific instructions are given as to what part of the visual field to attend to as well as any experiment specific instructions (e.g. Van Voorhis and Hillyard, 1977).
+Before each block specific instructions are given as to what part of the visual field to attend to as well as any experiment specific instructions.
 The important comparison is between the P1 for targets that are presented in the space where a participant was attending versus targets that appear in parts of the visual field where the participants were not attending.